Snake Gourd

 Annual

 Snake gourd is the absurdly long cucurbit that looks like a vegetable punchline until you trellis it like you mean business.
 Young fruits cook like fuzzy zucchini; mature gourds turn fibrous and head toward crafts.
-In subtropical and tropical Americas treat it as a heat-loving annual with a long runway — start warm, protect early season, and give a sturdy arbor or it will redecorate your fence without consent. 🌞💧 Sun and Water Requirements: - Full sun. - Steady moisture and fertile soil for rapid vine growth; mulch to even out swings. - Excellent drainage to reduce soil pathogens. ✂️🫘 Methods to Propagate: - Direct sow after soil is thoroughly warm or start indoors under heat. - Transplant carefully; roots sulk if mangled. 🧑🌾👩🌾 When to Harvest: - Pick immature fruits for kitchen use. - Leave selected fruits to mature for seed or hard-shelled uses.
+In subtropical and tropical Americas treat it as a heat-loving annual with a long runway — start warm, protect early season, and give a sturdy arbor or it will redecorate your fence without consent.
+Full sun.
+Steady moisture and fertile soil for rapid vine growth; mulch to even out swings.
+Excellent drainage to reduce soil pathogens.
+Direct sow after soil is thoroughly warm or start indoors under heat.
+Transplant carefully; roots sulk if mangled.
+Pick immature fruits for kitchen use.
+Leave selected fruits to mature for seed or hard-shelled uses.

 Good Neighbors